Danillora/drb.github.io/_pages/publications.md

 Ongoing Research Projects
 1. Religious people's perception of the climate crisis in Brazil: Ongoing survey experiment on religious people's perception of the climate crisis in Brazil.
 With Nara Pavão, Agnes Amaral, and Liliane Fagundes.
 2. Mapping Political Science Research on Religion: This project aims to map Political Science research on religion and understand the methodological approaches used.
 With Caio Brandão.
+3. Special Voting Arrangements and Turnout in Pandemic Elections: Ongoing research on the impact of alternative voting procedures on turnout during COVID-19 elections using a Differences-in-Differences design.
+With Ian Rebouças Batista.